mitmproxy/mitmproxy/docs/scripting/overview.rst

 Running scripts on saved flows
 ------------------------------

+When a flow is loaded from disk, the sequence of events that the flow would have gone through on the wire is partially replayed.
+So, for instance, an HTTP flow loaded from disk will trigger `requestheaders
+<events.html#requestheaders>`_,  `request <events.html#request>`_,
+`responseheaders <events.html#responseheaders>`_ and  `response
+<events.html#response>`_ in order.
+We can use this behaviour to transform saved
+traffic using scripts.
+For example, we can invoke the replacer script from above on saved traffic as follows:

+>>> mitmdump -dd -s "./arguments.py html faketml"

+:py:class:`~mitmproxy.models.Flow`
-Sometimes, we want to run a script on :py:class:`~mitmproxy.models.Flow` objects that are already complete.
+objects that are already complete.
 This happens when you start a script, and then load a saved set of flows from a file (see the "scripted data transformation" example :ref:`here <mitmdump>`).
 It also happens when you run a one-shot script on a single flow through the ``|`` (pipe) shortcut in mitmproxy.

 In this case, there are no client connections, and the events are run in the following order:
 **start**, **request**, **responseheaders**, **response**, **error**, **done**.